 Powdery mildew is a fungal disease that thrives in a humid and warm environment.
 It begins as white spots on the leaf, which then become covered with a whitish powder.
 This powder is, in fact, the fungal spores.
 As the disease progresses, the spores become more abundant and spread throughout the host plant and its neighbors.

 The spores are carried by wind or direct contact.
 Once they land on a susceptible plant, they multiply if the conditions are right.
-Although powdery mildew develops on dry foliage, the surrounding humid and warm air is the main factor of its survival.
+Although powdery mildew develops on dry foliage, the surrounding humid and warm air is the main factor in its survival.

-There is a wide variety of mildew species, and each infects only a certain family of plants.
+There is a wide variety of mildew species, and each infects only a particular family of plants.
 Experiencing the disease regularly in the garden may indicate the presence of spores in the soil.
 They can stay dormant in old vegetation and/or weeds to wake up when conditions are right.

 How to identify powdery mildew?

 It is important to pay attention to the garden and notice any changes in a plant.
 Here is a list of some things you may notice on a plant when it is infected with powdery mildew: